Check Out the BTS Instagrams & Twitpics From the 2020 SAG Awards

 Thus, we are turning to social media to catch what our favorite stars are up to before, during and after the 26th Screen Actors Guild Awards.
 We're talking all the best Instagrams and Twitpics from celebrities' homes, limos and more (and we have them all for you below).

 So far, we've seen both The Act's Joey King and Big Little Lies' Kathryn Newton pose with pups while getting glammed-up.
+Not to mention, Reese Witherspoon looks better than we ever could while waiting for her Uber.

-And don't get us started on Stranger Things star David Harbour's hilarious pre-red carpet Instagram story!
+And don't get us started on Stranger Things star David Harbour's hilarious pre-red carpet Instagram story with plus-one Lily Allen!

 Thankfully, these aren't the only behind-the-scenes moments we've discovered online.
 As per usual, E! has rounded up all of the BTS moments from the biggest celebs accounts—and we'll be adding more throughout the night.